Projects per year

 Biography

-Professor Neville Nicholls moved to the University after 35 years with the Bureau of Meteorology where he researched many aspects of climate.
+Professor Neville Nicholls moved to the University in 2006 after 35 years with the Bureau of Meteorology where he researched many aspects of climate.
 At Monash, he has continued his research into how and why the climate is changing, as well as designing systems to help us adapt to climate change and variability by improving our ability to forecast and cope with droughts, bushfires, heatwaves, and other climate impacts.

 Neville has also been instrumental in developing historical climate and weather data bases, to improve the monitoring of climate change and variability, and ensuring these data are freely available to other researchers.